 Extensive research in Tasmania has documented how much particulate farm waste affects invertebrate communities and sediment chemistry.

-The research confirms that most organic enrichment and significant impacts are concentrated immediately below and within 35m of actively farmed salmon cages, and this decreases with distance from the cage.
+This research confirms that most organic enrichment and significant impacts on soft sediment communities are concentrated immediately below and within 35m of actively farmed salmon cages and impacts decrease with increasing distance from the cage.

-Since 2019, IMAS has been deploying cameras on the seafloor immediately adjacent to salmon cages, to show how the animals and sedimentary environment respond to, and process, farm waste.
-The cameras take images at set time intervals and can be deployed for up to six months.
+Since 2019, IMAS has been deploying cameras on the seafloor immediately adjacent to salmon cages, to show how the animals and soft sediment environment respond to, and process, farm waste.
+These cameras capture images at set time intervals and can be deployed for up to six months.

 Watch the video (above): In the time lapse sequence shown here, images were captured every 30 minutes over 3 weeks.
 First, you’ll see some salmon pellets (light brown blobs) that we released for the purpose of this study, which are consumed by invertebrates like seastars and sea slugs, and fish like Jack mackerel and Rock cod.
 You’ll also see salmon faeces (darker brown/orange blobs) which are quickly consumed by organisms like polychaete worms and burrowing amphipods.
 The dark grey-black mounds and burrows are likely to be created by burrowing Ghost shrimp, while the white/grey crusting is a mat-forming bacteria associated with enriched sediments.